wp-plugins/recent-posts-widget-with-thumbnails/README.txt

 7. Show post excerpt
 8. Excerpt length
 9. Signs after excerpt
+10. Show post of selected categories (or of all categories)
-10. Show post thumbnail (featured image)
+11. Show post thumbnail (featured image)
-11. Registered thumbnail dimensions
+12. Registered thumbnail dimensions
-12. Thumbnail width in px
+13. Thumbnail width in px
-13. Thumbnail height in px
+14. Thumbnail height in px
-14. Keep aspect ratio of thumbnails
+15. Keep aspect ratio of thumbnails
-15. Try to take the first post image as thumbnail
+16. Try to take the first post image as thumbnail
-16. Only use the first post image as thumbnail
+17. Only use the first post image as thumbnail
-17. Use default thumbnail if no thumbnail is available
+18. Use default thumbnail if no thumbnail is available
-18. Default thumbnail URL
+19. Default thumbnail URL

 = What users said =